emaloney/MBDataEnvironment/README.md

 Additional types can also be created using MBML functions, and values from other sources can be referenced through Mockingbird expressions.

 Concrete literal string values can be specified using the `literal` attribute.
-Within a literal string, expressions are not evaluated, so there's no need to perform any escaping.
-For example:
+Within a literal string, expressions are not evaluated, so there's no need to perform any escaping:

 ```xml
 <Var name="currency" literal="$USD"/>